 Trace-driven cache simulation has long been the primary method used to analyze the performance of a cache.
 Simple approaches for generating trace data and simulating caches, however, can be both very time and space consuming.
 Two common methods used for generating trace data are forcing a program to trap after the execution of each instruction or to record references while simulating the execution of each instruction.
-Each of these methods can result in a program executing a 1000 times slower than normal execution [PeS77, Wie82, HLT87].
+Each of these methods can result in a program executing a 1000 times slower than normal execution 6-8.
 Trace data is typically stored in secondary storage and then later read by a cache simulator that will perform the analysis of the data.
-Realistic trace data, however, requires at least several million references which may make infeasible the use of disk as the storage media [BKW90].
+Realistic trace data, however, requires at least several million references which may make infeasible the use of disk as the storage media 2.
 Therefore, there has been much work on the problem of reducing the space and time requirements for trace-driven simulation.

-One faster trace generation method is to modify the microcode of a microprogrammed machine.
-Relative to techniques using traps or simulated program execution, this method does not impose a large run-time penalty [ASH86].
+There are other trace generation methods that are much faster than simulation or trapping.
+One method is to modify the microcode of a microprogrammed machine.
+Relative to techniques using traps or simulated program execution, this method does not impose a large run-time penalty9.
 The microcode of a machine, however, is often not accessible to the typical user.
 Even when it is accessible, it often requires great expertise to modify without adversely affecting the operation of the machine.
 Also, modification of microcode would not be applicable for machines which are not microprogrammed (e.g. many RISCs).
+Another method is to use a hardware monitor10 which can collect address references without perturbation of a machine.
+These monitors are specialized and expensive hardware devices and are also not available to a typical user.
+In addition, a monitor that watches a bus to obtain the addresses of references would not be appropriate with an on-chip instruction cache.

-Program instrumentation, or inline tracing, is a technique that requires little overhead for generating a trace of addresses [HLT87, BKW90, EKK90].
+Program instrumentation, or inline tracing, is a technique that requires little overhead for generating a trace of addresses ^{2,8,11}.
 Instructions are inserted to record addresses during the program's execution and must not change the normal execution behavior of the program.
 Therefore, the values in data registers or the condition codes may have to be saved and restored.
+The trace generation overhead can be reduced by generating a subset of the trace from which an entire trace can be regenerated.
+One can also optimize the placement of the instrumentation code to produce the reduced trace with respect to a weighting of the control-flow graph 12.

 Unfortunately, even with fast trace generation techniques, evaluating the cache performance of a program's execution can be quite time-consuming since the largest factor in the time required for cache performance evaluation is analyzing the trace of addresses.
-Even after tuning a cache simulator for a specific cache configuration, a cache simulator can still require an order of magnitude more time than generating the trace itself [BKW90].
+Even after tuning a cache simulator for a specific cache configuration, a cache simulator can still require an order of magnitude more time than generating the trace itself2.
 Therefore, there has been much attention given to reducing the number of references that need to be traced.